dxlabskku/We-Know-Who-Wins/README.md

-# We-Know-Who-Wins
+# Passing-Is-All-You-Need

-This repository contains the Pytorch implementation code for the paper "We Know Who Wins: Graph-oriented Approaches of Passing Networks for Predictive Football Match Outcomes"
+This repository contains the Pytorch implementation code for the paper "Passing is All You Need: Graph-oriented Approaches of Passing Networks for Predictive Football Match Outcomes"

 ## Architectures